 Harper College supports a wide range of programs within its 200-acre campus in Palatine and two satellite facilities at the Harper Professional Center in Schaumburg and Harper College Learning and Career Center in Prospect Heights.
 Our main campus is comprised of 23 buildings and offers state-of-the art science and technology laboratories and classrooms, a comprehensive library and learning resources center, computer labs, lecture halls, theaters, a Health and Recreation Center and the Wojcik Convention Center.
 Wi-Fi access is provided across campus.
-The College also offers electric vehicle charging stations in Parking Lot 1, at the Health and Recreation Center and in Parking Lot 14, near the Wojcik Conference Center.
+The College also offers electric vehicle charging stations in Parking Lot 1, near the Health and Recreation Center and in Parking Lot 14, near the Wojcik Conference Center.

 Finally, it should be mentioned that a significant portion of funds received in the last referendum have been allocated toward campus infrastructure improvements including building exteriors, windows and doors, mechanical, electrical, plumbing and HVAC.
 These equally critical components are necessary to keep our physical college assets in good working condition.